JadElHakim/JadElHakim/README.md

 <br />
-🔰I am Jad El Hakim, a student at the Lebanese American University
+🔰I am Jad El Hakim, a student at the Lebanese American University 🔰I just got my CCNA on the 31st of August

-🔰I am currently working on a mobile project as well as my final year project
+🔰Optimally i would like to work as a network engineer with a career path way that leads to Network Security and CyberSecurity
 <br /><br />

 ⸻⸻⸻⸻⸻⸻OCCUPATION⸻⸻⸻⸻⸻⸻⸻

-🔰I am a Network Engineer and I am currently looking for a job realted to networking!
+🔰I am a Computer Science Student and I am currently looking for a job realted to networking!

-🔰I am also interested in front-end development.
-And would love to get into the field.
+🔰I am currently working as a mobile front end developer.

 <br />
 <br />
 <br />